 Common chord formulas

 Below is a list containing the most common scale degree formulas.
-Using the formulas below will allow you to construct your own unique chord voicings anywhere on the fretboard.
+Using the formulas below will allow you to construct your own chord voicings anywhere on the fretboard.

 Type | Formula |